 You are fearful about the future, about the things that might happen, about the things that probably will happen.

 You are frustrated at the situation, frustrated at yourself, frustrated at everything it can sometimes seem.

-Guilt is so common in people caring for their elderly parents.
+Guilt is so common in people caring for an elderly parent.
 You might feel guilty if you take some respite, you might feel guilty for not doing enough, or doing something wrong.
 You might feel guilty for your parent being ill in the first place.
 You might feel guilty for even thinking about avoiding care home costs and factoring money into any decision you make.
 You might feel guilty wishing your parent could be looked after by someone else.

 These are just some of the emotions you might feel when caring for an elderly parent, and you might experience these emotions in a wide variety of ways and for lots of different reasons.
 All of these emotions are normal, and all of them are valid but can be an extra burden on top of the practical challenges of caring for the elderly.
 If you do feel you are struggling to cope with your care-giving position or any emotions you are feeling and you need support, remember that a number of organisations offer help and support, including Age UK and Citizen’s Advice.